NINE by Mirvac Building D & E: A Community with a Rich History

 Multi-ResidentialMixed-Use

-The team embarked on the re-development of the storied Channel Nine television studios in the Northern Sydney suburb of Willoughby, unlocking a prized hilltop site that has been closed to the public for more than 60 years, connecting new residents and the community though an outstanding new public domain and high-quality architecture.
+NINE by Mirvac Buildings D & E define a central spine in the re-development of the storied Channel Nine television studios in the northern Sydney suburb of Willoughby.
+Designed in collaboration with Mirvac Design, the buildings help unlock a prized hilltop site that has been closed to the public for more than 60 years, connecting new residents and the community through an outstanding new public domain and high-quality architecture.

 Henderson Park, a communal green channel that runs through and connects the precinct.